 In recent years, catches have steadily gone down, while complaints about bycatch (the unwanted fish and other marine creatures caught during commercial fishing for a specific species) and environmental damage have gone up.
 These challenges brought attention from a multinational NGO that launched a campaign with a prominent actress that has recently brought significant negative attention to the firm.
 To date, the firm has not addressed the NGO’s campaign.

-The local government is now discussing regulations which would ban the nets Pla Yai currently uses, and they may also put stricter limits on the amounts of different kinds of fish which can be taken, as well as the days in which fishing is allowed.
+The local government is now discussing regulations that would ban the nets Pla Yai currently uses, and they may also put stricter limits on the amounts of different kinds of fish that can be taken, as well as the days in which fishing is allowed.

 -Discuss the issues of overfishing/bycatch.
 How might the firm continue providing a similar (or even greater) amount of fish to the market, while dealing with their environmental challenges?

 -If your ideas are likely to require expertise the firm wouldn’t have, where might you find it?

 -How might the proposed changes you make impact employment for your fishermen and suppliers?

 -Can you devise a strategy that mitigates your challenges, while not disrupting the local economy?